immunomind/covid19/contributing.md

 # Contribution guide
 :star: The contribution to the project is warmly welcome.
 The repository is regularly updated with the community help and is managed by [Immunarch](https://immunarch.com/) team.
-If you want to contribute to COVID19 dataset list, this is how to do it.
+If you would like to contribute to COVID19 dataset list, here we describe how to do it with [Issues](https://github.com/immunomind/covid19/issues).

-## I want to add a new publicly available dataset
+## I would like to add a new publicly available dataset
 To add a new publicly available dataset, create a new [Issue](https://github.com/immunomind/covid19/issues) using the [Dataset request](https://github.com/immunomind/covid19/issues/new?template=dataset-request.md) template.

 Note that the dataset must be: